nvmea/nmbrank/content/post/2022-11-02-some-stats/index.markdown

 ##### Caveats

--   Some members post a lot of “crap”, which always scores much worse than selfies, prime example being Hara Karen posting a lot of pictures of sky — but overall she is likely the only one whose numbers are “ruined” by that.
+-   Some members post a lot of “crap”, which always scores much worse than selfies, prime example being Hara Karen posting a lot of pictures of the sky — but overall she is likely the only one whose numbers are “ruined” by that.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-4-1.png" width="672" />